A-Group culture: Overview

 In 1907, the Egyptologist George A. Reisner first discovered artifacts belonging to the A-Group culture.
+Reisner named this society the A-Group, which is now an outdated archaeological term, but remained in the literature.
 Early hubs of this civilization included Kubaniyya in the north and Buhen in the south, with Aswan, Sayala, Toshka and Qustul in between.

-The A-Group population have been described as ethnically “very similar” to the pre-dynastic Egyptians in physical characteristics.
-The A-Group makers maintained commercial ties with the Ancient Egyptians.
-They traded commodities like incense, ebony and ivory, which were gathered from the southern riverine area.
-They also bartered carnelian from the Western Desert as well as gold mined from the Eastern Desert in exchange for Egyptian products, olive oil and other items from the Mediterranean basin.
+The A-Group population was once described as ethnically “very similar” to the pre-dynastic Egyptians in physical characteristics, although this view is considered largely outdated, with the A-Group now considered of having been closely related to Sub-Saharan and North African populations.
+The A-Group maintained commercial ties with the Ancient Egyptians.
+They traded raw materials like incense, ebony and ivory, which were gathered from the southern riverine area.
+They also bartered carnelian from the Western Desert as well as gold mined from the Eastern Desert in exchange for Egyptian craft products, olive oil, and other items from the Mediterranean basin.